open-simulation-platform/cosim-cli/README.md

     cosim run path/to/my_system --output-dir=path/to/my_results -v

-The documentation is built into the program itself, by means of the `help` subcommand.
+The documentation is built into the program itself and can be accessed by means of the `help` subcommand.

 How to build
 ------------